-So I'd aim for 144 grams of protein per day:
+So I’d eat ~150 grams of protein per day (rounded up):

-Each gram of protein has 4 kcal, which would be about 600 kcal in my case.
+Each gram of protein has 4 kcal, which would amount to 600 kcal in my case.

 Steg 5 – Tweak

 Feeling tired during training?
-Increase the carbs, decrease fat.
+Increase carbs, decrease fat.

 Measure yourself routinely and see what happens on a weekly basis.
-If your weight's not moving in the direction you want it to, just tweak your TDEE number for next week.
+If your weight’s not moving in the direction you want it to, you have to tweak your TDEE number for next week.

-This is a gradual process and all these numbers are really just coarse estimates.
+This is a gradual process and all these numbers are really just rough estimates.
 Step #5 is all about getting to know ourselves and finding our own values.